 We react to emotional pain because it hurts.
 For help with emotional pain and especially to learn how to deal with extreme emotional pain, it’s best to consult with a healthcare professional to get the help and treatment you need.

-Consider talking to a licensed therapist online, now.
+Consider trying therapy online, now.
 Just as with physical pain, it’s possible to stop emotional pain.
 You just have to take the first step toward care.

 Kate Hagerty is a board-certified Family Nurse Practitioner with over a decade of healthcare experience.
 She has worked in critical care, community health, and as a retail health provider.